codehakase/codehakase.com/content/blog/2017-05-09-Introducing-adonis-js.md

 ## Installing AdonisJs manually

-If you’d prefer installing Adonis without adonis-cli (which you should definitely use), you can clone the source from Github and build manually:
+If you'd prefer installing Adonis without adonis-cli (which you should definitely use), you can clone the source from Github and build manually:

 ```
 git clone --dissociate https://github.com/adonisjs/adonis-app holla-adonis